bplmaps/lmec-main-site/content/about/jobs/2023-fall-internships.md

 <a class="btn btn-lg btn-primary-outline" href="https://airtable.com/shr47L1tJgnR61q1g" target=_blank>Apply Now</a>

-Longlisted applicants will be asked to provide a writing sample prior to interviewing and finalists will be asked for references.
+Longlisted applicants will be asked to provide a writing sample (class paper, school newspaper article, long-form professional blog, etc) prior to interviewing and finalists may be asked for references.
 If you have any additional questions, please contact [info@leventhalmap.org](mailto:info@leventhalmap.org) with questions about this vacancy.